 The factory settings, unless otherwise requested, are set at 115200 baud, 8 data bits, 1 stop bit and no parity with both hardware and software handshaking enabled.
-The baud rate is user selectable from 110 to 115,200 and uses software XON/XOFF flow control and/or hardware CTS handshaking.
+The baud rate is user selectable from 110 to 115,200 and uses hardware CTS/RTS handshaking.